VirtoCommerce/vc-module-marketing/README.md

 * Time period when the content should be displayed;
 * Where should the content be displayed.

-The Dynamic Content is configured, using the Virto Commerce platform manager so that the marketing personnel can set up Dynamic Content without relying on developers and server administrators.
+The Dynamic Content is configured using the Virto Commerce platform manager so that the marketing personnel can set up Dynamic Content without relying on developers and server administrators.
 For images and Flash animations, they may need a graphic designer to create the file and upload it to the Assets.
 However, once that's done, the marketer can configure rules for displaying the content without any assistance from the technical team side.

 The Dynamic Content consists of four independent components: